-Our electric resistance, electrode and super critical coil tube boilers and steam generators are manufactured in our Chicago, Illinois or Morristown, Tennessee locations.
+Our electric resistance, electrode and supercritical coil tube boilers and steam generators are manufactured in our Chicago, Illinois or Morristown, Tennessee locations.
+We also manufacture electrical heaters and heating systems for a broad range of industrial end markets at our Cusago, Italy facility.

 Our primary distribution centers are located in San Marcos, Texas; Calgary, Alberta; and Pijnacker, the Netherlands.
 Inventory is typically shipped from these distribution centers directly to customers, the construction site or our regional sales agents or distributors.
 Our sales agents may maintain "safety stocks" of core products to service the immediate maintenance and repair requirements of customers who are time-sensitive and cannot wait for delivery from one of the central distribution centers.
 In the U.S., a network of representatives maintain safety stocks of core products.
-In Canada, customers are serviced from the five manufacturing locations in Calgary, Edmonton, Fort McMurray, Orillia and Oakville.
+In Canada, customers are serviced from the five manufacturing locations in Calgary, Edmonton, Fort McMurray, Oakville and Orillia.
 In Europe, customers are serviced from the central distribution center in the Netherlands.
 In Asia, safety stock of materials are kept in Yokohama, Japan; Seoul, Korea; Shanghai, China; Pune, India; and Melbourne, Australia.
 Safety stocks are also warehoused in Mexico City, Mexico.
 Thermon aims to have inventory available close to the customer to fulfill urgent needs.